9999years/new.becca.ooo/content/hugo.md

 code][sandbox-src] is a great resource for seeing just about every Hugo feature mashed together and you may find the [Hugo example blog] enlightening as well.

+This is meant to be read somewhat in tandem with the [Hugo docs][hugo-docs], and links to relevant portions frequently.

 Please note that this guide is a work in progress; [hit me up] or open a pull-request / issue for [this guide on GitHub] if you’d like to help improve it!